What if I have never participated in a case competition before?

 4. Case(s) are presented at scheduled times and locations (information provided w/case)

-5. After final presentation is completed, please return flashdrive to Room 212, complete an evaluation form, and receive a gift and raffle ticket.
+5. After final presentation is completed, participants must return flashdrive and complete an evaluation form to receive a gift and door prize ticket.

-6. Networking/Awards Program and raffle prizes presented in EDR.
+6. Networking/Awards Program and door prizes will be announced in EDR (LAC 395).

 Dress Code: Business

 Teams consist of max 5/min 4 members of the same class code as of January 1, 2019.
 Class code: 1-2; 3-4; 5-6/7-8; graduate.

 Mixed level teams will not be allowed to register except for 5-6/7-8.
 Teams with less than 4 members may be assigned another member at the discretion of the BBB Committee.

 Space is limited to twelve (12) teams per level.
 Overflow teams may be wait-listed.